 Bucks Coronavirus Stabilisation Fund

-Heart of Bucks continues to generate funds through the Bucks Coronavirus Stabilisation Fund, but are also delighted to be the local distribution partner for funding from a number of other funders including the National Emergencies Trust (NET), the Department for Culture Media and Sport (DCMS), the National Lottery Community Fund, Barclays and Sport England, via local partners LEAP and Anglian Water.
+The Bucks Coronavirus Stabilisation Fund brings together donations generated through our local appeal, alongside funds provided by a number of other funders, including the National Emergencies Trust (NET), the Department for Culture Media and Sport (DCMS), the National Lottery Communities Fund, Barclays Bank, Sport England via local partners LEAP, The Cooperative Society and Anglian Water.

 Who can apply?